Condition Based Maintenance Programme Results In £295,000 Cost Avoidance

 The ability to detect minute levels of vibration within a signature is due to the distance from the point of deterioration, which is a key benefit of stresswave technology.

 The correct application of technology enables Gulfmark to optimise its maintenance planning to avoid costly stoppages whilst offshore and means that the exact fault location can be pinpointed avoiding a complete dismantling and overhaul.

 PCMS Engineers detected deterioration in the first support bearing on the input shaft to the thruster, which required consistent monitoring over a period of time to determine the rate of deterioration.

 The rate of change detected indicated that the bearing needed to be replaced.
-The bearing replacement and general inspection was completed during a port call with minimal interruption to the vessel’s operations, and upon inspection the poor condition of the input bearing was confirmed.
+The bearing replacement and general inspection were completed during a port call with minimal interruption to the vessel’s operations, and upon inspection, the poor condition of the input bearing was confirmed.

 For more information about how a Condition Based Maintenance Programme can reduce your maintenance costs, contact us on 01709 876712 or email firstname.lastname@example.org